 For starters, you can check out this nifty reference on how to create Facebook ads in minutes.

 A business, any business, should have real estate online.
 As we mentioned in the introduction, having a video on your landing page increases its conversion rate by a whopping 80%.
 Not only are videos a convenient way of conveying your message (because the audience won’t have to exert much effort), it’s also a great way of increasing a user’s stay on your site.

 For your website, get creative with copy and try it on this adorable ad hero template!

 Already have an awesome email marketing campaign?
 Try incorporating videos in them and watch your email open rate increase just by including the word “video” in you subject line.
-Pair it up with a call to action and you might just find yourself a traffic of converts.
+Pair it up with a call to action and you might just find yourself managing a traffic of converts.

 Before we move on to the next question, below is an infographic on applying a good dose of SEO on your video post for YouTube.
 Most of the same principles also apply to Facebook—like how titles and descriptions are better off with keywords.
 Functional calls-to-action and engaging thumbnails are also great for both platforms.
 Be mindful of your tags as well—keep testing different ones to see which keywords actually convert.